-As can be seen in Table 5.1 examination according to ISO/IEC 17020 is to a large extent performed on entities such as processes, installations and complex items, which can be expected to exhibit a larger degree of uniqueness than do e.g. materials, gases and well defined objects.
-As a consequence, it is often harder to in detail determine the exact methodology for each specific case.
+As can be seen in Table 5.1 examination according to ISO/IEC 17020 is largely performed on entities such as processes, installations and complex items, which can be expected to exhibit a larger degree of uniqueness than do e.g. materials, gases and well defined objects.
+Consequently, it is often harder to determine in detail the exact methodology for each specific case.
 The increased degree of complexity typically leads the inspector to follow trails of investigation, where each observation may affect the selection of the next step of investigation.
 Such trails often branch out to allow for a myriad of possibilities.
 Arriving at the most appropriate modifications is an essential element of the ability to make professional judgements.
 This situation makes it more difficult, costlier and less helpful to specify the methodology in detail.
-In practice, check lists often replace the use of detailed method descriptions.
-A check list is inherently difficult to "validate", as the successful use of it is closely dependent on the ability of the inspector to make professional judgements.
+In practice, checklists often replace the use of detailed method descriptions.
+A checklist is inherently difficult to "validate", as the successful use of it is closely dependent on the ability of the inspector to make professional judgements.
 This is one reason why ISO/IEC 17020 puts more emphasis on knowledge and monitoring of personnel, see section 6.3.

-Tests on the other hand are traditionally carried out on more well defined items or samples.
+Tests on the other hand are traditionally carried out on more well-defined items or samples.
 This allows for the use of more detailed method descriptions, which in turn allows for a higher degree of repeatability.